dakshhhhh16/dakshhhhh16/README.md

 ## 🚀 Currently Working On

 - Google Summer of Code 2026 with University of Alaska
-- Actively contributing through LFX under OpenSSF as well as CNCF
+- Actively contributing in LFX under OpenSSF as well as CNCF
 - Exploring Go, Kubernetes, policy engines, and backend infrastructure
 - Building practical AI and developer tooling projects